 The camphor, tannins, and flavonoids in sage are antioxidants.
 Research has also confirmed that sage oil has antibacterial, antiviral and antifungal properties.

-“Rosmarinic acid, found in sage, may help protect the brain” says Jason Bazilian, a specialist in nutrition, acupuncture, and oriental medicine.
-“Therefore, sage is receiving growing attention for it’s potential role with Alzheimer’s disease, as well as cognition and memory.”
+“Rosmarinic acid, found in sage, may help protect the brain,” says Jason Bazilian, a specialist in nutrition, acupuncture, and oriental medicine.
+“Therefore, sage is receiving growing attention for its potential role in Alzheimer’s disease, as well as cognition and memory.”

 Growing wild in the Americas, southern Europe, and Asia Minor, the medicinal sage plant has been tapped to treat conditions as disparate as warts, fevers, and the cessation of breastfeeding.
 It is also widely believed to effect healing on the spiritual and energetic level.
 At The Spa at Las Ventanas al Paraiso in Los Cabos, Mexico, sage is deployed throughout the spa to heal guests’ bodies and spirits and to fragrance treatment rooms.